 I add xanthan gum to coconut whipped cream, that helps to stabilize it.
 Xanthan gum is a bacteria-derived product, commonly used as a thickening and stabilizing agent in both food and medicine.

 - 2 Tbsp Raw Cacao powder

 - 1/4 Cup of Espresso coffee or coffee from Moka pot

 - 1 Can of chilled coconut milk

 - 1/4 Teaspoon Vanilla extract

 + Grated chocolate for garnish

+Coconut whipped cream.
 Open the can of chilled coconut milk.
-Scoop coconut cream out and place in the chilled mixer bowl.
+Scoop coconut cream out and place into a chilled mixer bowl.
 Usually, it is about 1 cup of coconut cream.
 Add xanthan gum and beat for 1 minute using a mixer until creamy.
 Then add vanilla and icing sugar, mix until smooth.
-Keep coconut whipped cream chilled.
+Keep the coconut whipped cream chilled.

-Warm in saucepan 1 cup of the remaining coconut milk until warm but not hot.
-If coconut milk too fat, you can add some water.
+Chia pudding.
+Warm in a saucepan 1 cup of the remaining coconut milk until warm but not hot.
+If the coconut milk is too fat, you can add some water.

 Mix in the blender warm coconut milk, coffee, cacao powder, a few drops of vanilla, and maple syrup.
 Mix in the bowl chia seeds with the mocha and soak it for a few hours.
-When chia pudding is ready you can start to create layers.
+When the chia pudding is ready you can start to create layers one by one.
 Fill glasses or cups with chia pudding.